 Awards and Distinctions

-Cyanosite first added About pages during revision to the Classic website in 1997.
-The history of Cyanosite and revisions was provided.
-A replica of the Vintage version of Cyanosite from 1995 was released.
+Cyanosite first added About pages during revision to the Classic website in 1997 to provide a history of Cyanosite and revisions.
+A replica of the Vintage version of Cyanosite from 1995 was created.
 Nearly all external links were killed in the archive and a later revision removed the outdated 1995 Directory of Cyanobacteriologists and Cyanobacteriologist Email Directory from the Vintage website.
 As part of the Cyanosite revision of 2012, the Classic website of 1997-2012 was archived.
-Resources provided in simplified html code for ancient browsers (Netsacpe 2.0 or earlier) are still available on the Classic website but will no longer be updated.
+Resources provided in simplified html code for ancient browsers (Netscape 2.0 or earlier) are still available on the Classic website but were no longer be updated.
 Links to current equivalent pages are given where appropriate.
-CyanoNews Archive is a complete collection of CyanoNews issues from 1993 to 2003, with several electronic versions recovered from internet archives.
+CyanoNews Archive is a complete collection of CyanoNews issues from 1993 to 2003, with several electronic versions recovered from internet archives was compiled in 2013.
 A replica of the Toxic Cyanobacteria Home Page as it existed in its final version in 1999 was assembled in 2012 using archival remnants recovered from the Internet Wayback Machine.
 Note that both of these archives contain material that was not compiled by Cyanosite and are presented as historical records subject to this disclaimer.
-The history of Cyanosite you are reading was last updated in November 2012.
+The history of Cyanosite you are reading was last updated in May 2022.